fluent/fluent-plugin-windows-eventlog/README.md

 **NOTE:** When `render_as_xml` as `true`, `fluent-plugin-parser-winevt_xml` plugin should be needed to parse XML rendered Windows EventLog string.

-**NOTE:** If you encountered CPU spike due to massively huge EventLog channel, `rate_limit` parameter may help you.
-Currently, this paramter can handle the multiples of 10 or -1(`Winevt::EventLog::Subscribe::RATE_INFINITE`).
+**NOTE:** If you encountered CPU or memory spike due to massively huge EventLog channel, `rate_limit` parameter may help you.
+This paramter can handle the multiples of 10 or -1(`Winevt::EventLog::Subscribe::RATE_INFINITE`).

 ### parameters